-- A. Three (3) awards may be offered in each division, one (1) per age group, a total of 12 awards.
-(Horticulture, Design, Education, Botanical Arts). - B. Winning exhibit must score 90 points or more on the appropriate Scale of Points. - C. No minimum number of exhibits required. - D. Botanical Arts Youth Top Exhibitor Award can only be offered if Horticulture and/or Design Youth Top Exhibitor Award is also offered. - E. Rosette of red/white/blue ribbons
+- A. One (1) award per each of the three (3) age groups; three (3) awards may be offered in each division, one (1) per age group, a total of 12 awards. - B. Winning exhibit must score 90 points or more on the appropriate Scale of Points. - C. No minimum number of exhibits required. - D. Botanical Arts Youth Top Exhibitor Award can only be offered if Horticulture and/or Design Youth Top Exhibitor Award is also offered. - E. Rosette of red/white/blue ribbons